Turkic Place Names in the Carpathians and Hungary of Scythian Times

 V. Dashava.
 This name could be decoded as “mountain water” (Chuv tu “mountain” and shyvĕ “river”).

 Two villages have the same name Zhukotyn (in the Lviv and Ivano-Francovsk Regions).
 The name can have a Slavic origin, although in this case the suffix of –otyn looks strange.
 But the matter is that one of the historical Chuvashian cities had exactly such a name.
 Then we have a reason to consider Chuv çăka “a linden” as an appellative for the name of settlements having linden-trees.
-There are many linden-trees in v. the Zhukotyn of Lviv district.
+There are many linden trees in the Zhukotyn of Lviv district.

 The name of the city of Kalush has a good correspondence in Chuv хulaš „a hillfort, city” out of xula "a town".
-Many of the Turkic languages have qala/kala "fortress, a city", which is considered to be Arabic borrowing qalha "fortress, citadel".
+Many of the Turkic languages have qala/kala "fortress, a city", which is considered to be an Arabic borrowing qalha "fortress, citadel".
 However, all these words can be based on an ancient Nostratic root kal-/kel-, which had sensed "to hide, protect", received in different languages meaning "dwelling, building, fortress, town" (Hebrew kele "prison", Lat. cella "camera, cell," O-Ind. çālā "a house", Eng hall, etc.).
 See also Kolomyia, Kolochava.

 V. Keveliv, a street in the rural settlement of Yasinia of Rakhiv district – Chuv. xĕvel "sun" and xĕvellĕ "sunny".

 V. Kelechyn.
 Two Chuvash words are well suited to each other – kĕlĕ "prayer" and chun "soul" and together could be the name of the village, but there is reason to doubt it, because there is in the Transcarpathia a village having a similar name Perechyn which is difficult to decode using Chuvash, so Slavic word chin may be present in both names.
-Although the word kele is not like Slavic.
+Although the word kele is not Slavic.
 Complicated case.

 The city of Kolomyia, v.
 Kolochava.
 The names of these settlements can stem from Ukr kolo “round” but the question is not clear -chava.
 In this connection, Chuv xula "city" and myiǎ can be considered for the name of Kolomyia.
 Chuv shyvĕ "river" would suit the second part of the name Kolochava.

-Some settlements in the Carpathians and Fore-Carpathians have strange for Ukrainians names Sykhiv.
+Some settlements in the Carpathians and Fore-Carpathians have strange for the Ukrainians names Sykhiv.
 Ukrainian ending -iv could be added to Chuv root sykh “watchful”.

 V. Sheparivtsi near the town of Kolomyya.
 The name could be related to Chuv shǎpǎr “a besom”.

 V. Sheshory near the town of Kosiv.
 The name could be decoded as “a wet swamp” {Chuv shü “to be watered” and shur “a swamp”).
-Something like to Lumshory (see).
+Something like Lumshory (see).

-The names of two villages of Tseniava in the Ivano-Francovsk Region could be related Chuv çěně “new”.
+The names of two villages of Tseniava in the Ivano-Francovsk Region could be related to Chuv çěně “new”.

 V. Vorokhta.
-This village is located in a mountain canyon, therefore Chuv varak “ravine” and tu “mountain” suit perfectly.
+This village is located in a mountain canyon; therefore Chuv varak “ravine” and tu “mountain” suit perfectly.

-Multitudes of Bulgarish place names in
+Multitudes of Turkic place names in

 Hungary, Poland, and Western Ukraine.